ansible/ansible/rst/playbooks2.rst

       # something that applies to all app servers.
    {% endfor %}

 Use cases include pointing a frontend proxy server to all of the app servers, setting up the correct firewall rules between servers, etc.

 *inventory_hostname* is the name of the hostname as configured in Ansible's inventory host file.
 This can be useful for when you don't want to rely on the discovered hostname `ansible_hostname` or for other mysterious reasons.
+If you have a long FQDN, *inventory_hostname_short* (in Ansible 0.6) also contains the part up to the first period.

-Don't worry about it unless you think you need it.
+Don't worry about any of this unless you think you need it.
+You'll know when you do.

 Variable File Seperation
 ++++++++++++++++++++++++